 The Town of Truro makes no representations or warranties to any purchaser regarding the fitness, geographical or environmental suitability of the lands or properties offered for sale for any particular use and does not certify the legal title, legal description or boundaries and the lands/properties are sold AS IS.
 Any zoning concerns should be directed to the appropriate department.

 That tax sales do not necessarily clear up defects in title, a tax deed conveys only the interest of the assessed owner, whatever that interest may be.
 If it is your intention to clear up a defect in title by way of property tax, we recommend you obtain legal advice as to whether or not this can be done.

-Payment terms at the tax sale: Cash, certified cheque, debit, bank draft or lawyers trust cheque and not otherwise.
+Payment terms at the tax sale: Cash, certified cheque, debit, money order, bank draft or lawyers trust cheque and not otherwise.
 The purchaser must pay immediately either the whole bid price, or a deposit equal to the taxes, interest, other lienable charges, sale expenses and HST if applicable with the balance following within three (3) business days of the sale.
 If the balance is not paid within three business days the property will be re-listed and the previous deposit returned less expenses of the resale after the resale.

 Note, the purchaser will be responsible for all property taxes beginning the day of the sale as well as insurance premiums.
 Purchasers should be aware that the property may be redeemed within six months of the date of sale by the owner, a person with a mortgage, lien or other charge on the land or a person having an interest in the land by payment of the following: